If you give gifts in the course of your trade or business, you can deduct all or part of the cost. This chapter explains the

 Figure B. When Are Transportation Expenses Deductible?

 Most employees and self-employed persons can use this chart.
-(Do not use this chart if your home is your principal place of
+(Don’t use this chart if your home is your principal place of

 Office in the home